TreavVasu/RBTree-RayPrediction/README.md

 retrieval mechanism while object skipping technique pre- vents the unnecessary objects to take part in intersection tests, thus accelerates the ray tracing.
 The obtained results show that the proposed method provides superior results.

+### Conclusion:

+- The conclusion obtained is with the help of RBTrees we are able to enforce a new model of Tracing that's more fast and reliable.
+- The help of Advanced Data Structure has improved the efficiency ot the process considerably and helped in benifiting us to use it more amazingly.

+### Steps Require to run :

+- Copy and Paste the below code in the terminal

+- Copy the below code [x]

+     g++ rb.cpp rb
+     ./rb